FilipeS0usa/FilipeS0usa/README.md

 # Welcome to My GitHub Profile! 👋

 ## About Me
 I'm a cybersecurity student with a strong passion for programming and a focus on secure coding practices.
 I specialize in Python, C, Assembly, Bash scripts, and PowerShell scripts.
+But I also have knowledge in MySQL, networking.
 My goal is to protect digital systems and data by applying my programming skills and knowledge of cybersecurity.

 ## Projects
 - [Project 1](link-to-project-1): Brief description of the project.